Disclosure Fact Checked

 There is no guarantee you will make money with this provider.

-IG is a market leader in the global brokerage scene - with the firm first opening its doors in the mid-1970s.
+IG is a market leader in the global brokerage scene, with the firm first opening its doors in the mid-1970s.
 Although it is headquartered in the UK, IG is home to heaps of South African traders.
-Not only is this because IG is heavily regulated, but it offers one of the most diverse stock trading libraries in the space.
+Not only is this because IG is heavily regulated, but it also offers one of the most diverse stock trading libraries in the space.

 For example, you can trade thousands of stock CFDs at IG from dozens of international marketplaces.
 If you're looking to trade home-grown companies, you'll be pleased to learn that this includes the Johannesburg Stock Exchange.
 Outside of South Africa, you can also trade stocks listed in North America, Asia, Europe, and more.

-IG is also known to offer high levels of leverage.
+Being one of the best free stock apps out there, IG is also known to offer high levels of leverage.
 The specific amount will, however, depend on which stock market you wish to access.
-In terms of the app, this is available on both iOS and Android.
-If you wish, you can also access your IG account on the move via the MT4 app - as the broker is fully-compatible.
+In terms of the app, it is available on both iOS and Android.
+If you wish, you can also access your IG account on the move via the MT4 app, as the broker is fully compatible.

 When it comes to fees, this top-rated stock trading app charges a variable commission.
 Once again, this varies depending on the market.
-If example, you want to trade South African stocks, you'll pay a commission of 0.20% per slide, at a minimum of ZAR 100.
+If, for example, you want to trade South African stocks, you'll pay a commission of 0.20% per slide at a minimum of ZAR 100.
 If it's US stocks that take your fancy, the commission is $0.02 per share, at a minimum of $15.

 Read our comprehensive IG app review to find out more.